Web Design Tips: Key Highlights

 Here’s how to follow the best practices for achieving visual consistency:

-- Choose a limited color palette: Opt for three colors (optimal) and use them same consistently throughout your website
+- Choose a limited color palette: Opt for three colors as a base and use them same consistently throughout your website

 - Select a few fonts: Try using no more than three fonts for headings, subheadings and body text

-- Apply a consistent style to images: Ensure your images follow the same style whether through filters, color adjustments or framing techniques
+- Apply a consistent style to images: Ensure your images follow the same style, whether that’s through filters, color adjustments or framing techniques

 - Maintain a consistent approach to image placement: Use the same sizing and alignment for all of the pictures on your website